Debt-trap diplomacy: Malaysia

 China financed $22 billion in Malaysian projects during the administration of Prime Minister Najib Razak.
-Razak made a 31 May 2014 state visit to China, during which he was welcomed by Chinese premier Li Keqiang.

 Malaysia has several Chinese Belt and Road Initiative projects under construction, including the East Coast Rail Line, Kuantan Port Expansion, Green Technology Park in Pahang, Forest City, Robotic Future City, and Samalaju Industrial Park Steel Complex.

 In September 2018, Minister of Finance Lim Guan Eng cancelled two contracts, worth approximately $2.795 billion, with China Petroleum Pipeline Bureau for oil and gas pipelines.
 Mahathir Mohamad and Finance Minister Lim Guan Eng criticized the projects as expensive, unnecessary, superfluous, non-competitive (because open bidding was prohibited), conducted with no public oversight, and favored Chinese state-owned firms and those affiliated with Razak's United Malays National Organisation (UMNO) party at inflated prices.
 Residents of Malacca City said that the port was unnecessary, and the small company which received the contract had ties to the previously ruling UMNO.

-About China's String of Pearls strategy in the Indian Ocean and China's motives in Malaysia and the Strait of Malacca, Malaysian Deputy Minister of Defense Liew Chin Tong said: "You look at a map and you can see the places where China is plotting ports and investments, from Myanmar to Pakistan to Sri Lanka, on toward Djibouti.
-What's crucial to all that?
-Our little Malaysia, and the Malacca Strait.
-I say publicly that we do not want to see warships in the Strait of Malacca or the South China Sea."
-The loans were later renegotiated; Mahathir Mohamad pledged support for the BRI, and was a key opening speaker at the 2019 BRI Summit in Beijing.
+Several months after the 2018 election, Mahathir resumed a pro-China approach, and the criticized projects were largely reinstated.
+He negotiated the East Coast Rail project from US$16 billion to US$11 billion, which lengthened its completion date by two years and re-routed the rail line.
+Mahathir pledged support for the BRI, and was a key opening speaker at the 2019 BRI Summit in Beijing.